-Ans. (c) chemical energy

-9. Organisms of a higher trophic level which feed on several types of organisms belonging to a lower trophic level constitute the

-(a) food web (b) ecological pyramid (c) ecosystem (d) food chain

-Ans. (a) food web

-10. Flow of energy in an ecosystem is always

-(a) unidirectional(b) bidirectional(c) multi directional(d) no specific direction

-Ans. (a) unidirectional

-11. Excessive exposure of humans to UV rays results in

-(i) damage to immune system

-(ii) damage to lungs

-(iii) skin cancer

-(iv) peptic ulcers

-(a) (i) and (ii)

-(b) (ii) and (iv)

-(c) (i) and (iii)

-(d) (iii) and (iv)

-Ans. (c) (i) and (iii)

-12. In the following groups of materials which group(s) contains only non-biodegradable items?

-(i) Wood, paper, leather

-(ii) Polythene, detergent, PVC(iii) Plastic, detergent, grass

-(iv) Plastic, bakelite, DDT

-(a) (iii) (b) (iv) (c) (i) and (iii) (d) (ii) and (iv)

-Ans. (d) (ii) and (iv)

-13. Which of the following limits the number of trophic levels in a food chain?

-- (a) Decrease in energy at higher trophic levels

-- (b) Diffident food supply

-- (c) Polluted air
+(c) methane

-- (d) Water
+(d) pesticides

-Ans. (a) Decrease in energy at higher trophic levels
+Ans. (a) chlorofluorocarbon compounds.
+Organisms which synthesise carbo-hydrates from inorganic compounds using radiant energy are called (a) decomposers (b) producers (c) herbivores (d) carnivores Ans. (b) producers In an ecosystem, the 10% of energy available for transfer from one trophic level to the next is in the form of (a) heat energy (b) light energy (c) chemical energy (d) mechanical energy Ans. (c) chemical energy Organisms of a higher trophic level which feed on several types of organisms belonging to a lower trophic level constitute the (b) ecological pyramid (a) food web (d) food chain (c) ecosystem Ans. (a) food web Flow of energy in an ecosystem is always (a) unidirectional (b) bidirectional (c) multi directional (d) no specific direction Ans. (a) unidirectional 11.
+Excessive exposure of humans to UV rays results in (i) damage to immune system (ii) damage to lungs (iii) skin cancer (iv) peptic ulcers (a) (i) and (ii) (b) (ii) and (iv) (d) (iii) and (iv) (c) (i) and (iii) Ans. (c) (i) and (iii) 12.
+In the following groups of materials which group(s) contains only nonbiodegradable items? (i) Wood, paper, leather (ii) Polythene, detergent, PVC (iii) Plastic, detergent, grass (iv) Plastic, bakelite, DDT (a) (iii) (b) (iv) (c) (i) and (iii) (d) (ii) and (iv) Ans. (d) (ii) and (iv) 13.
+Which of the following limits the number of trophic levels in a food chain? (a) Decrease in energy at higher trophic levels (b) Diffident food supply (c) Polluted air (d) Water Ans. (a) Decrease in energy at higher trophic levels